 All landed fish are to be iced or refrigerated until such time as the edible tissue can be processed and the carcass disposed of.
-Boats landing Blue Marlin will have a maximum of three hours to complete this task after the fish is released by Series staff or Tournament officials.
+Boats landing blue marlin will have a maximum of three hours to complete this task after the fish is released by Series staff or Tournament officials.

-Scoring for eligible billfish weighed-in is based solely on those points officially awarded each boat by each tournament.
-Boats earn one point per pound and fraction of a pound for their single heaviest billfish weighed in each tournament.
-No points are awarded for additional billfish weighed in any one tournament.
+Scoring for eligible blue marlin weighed-in is based solely on those points officially awarded each boat by each tournament.
+Boats earn one point per pound and fraction of a pound for their single heaviest blue marlin weighed in at each tournament.
+No points are awarded for additional blue marlin weighed in at any one tournament.

-Only blue marlin, white marlin and sailfish are eligible for billfish catch and release points.
+Only blue marlin, white marlin, sailfish, and spearfish are eligible for billfish catch and release points.
 Tagging is optional and not required for points.
 Billfish boated for any reason will not qualify for release points.
 Scoring for billfish caught and released in good condition is as follows:

 To qualify for catch and release points, a billfish must be fought to the boat according to program guidelines.
-A billfish is considered caught and points will be awarded when all the following has occurred: 1) the leader is grasped by the crew or the leader is wound to the rod tip (a leader may be no longer than 30 feet); 2) the billfish is positively identified through digital photography/videography (if species cannot be determined yet it is identified as a billfish, 200 points will be awarded); and 3) the fish is released in a healthy condition and the fish is no longer attached to the boat/line.
-Boats should attempt to remove the hook or to cut the leader as close as possible to the hook.
+A billfish is considered caught and points will be awarded when all of the following has occurred: 1) the leader is grasped by the crew or the leader is wound to the rod tip (a leader may be no longer than 30 feet); 2) the billfish is positively identified to species through digital photography/videography (if species cannot be determined yet it is identified as a billfish, 200 points will be awarded); and 3) the fish is released in a healthy condition and the fish is no longer attached to the boat/line.
+Boats should attempt to remove the hook or to sever the leader as close as possible to the hook.

 Any billfish gaffed, harpooned or otherwise injured in an attempt to boat the fish will not qualify for catch and release points.
 Additionally, if the gaff crosses the vertical plane of the boat in an attempt to land a blue marlin yet it is unsuccessful, the boat will not qualify for catch and release points.

-For a vessel to qualify any billfish for points, every person aboard the vessel 18 years of age or older must sign an official Governor's Cup Released or Tagged and Released Billfish Affidavit or Landing Billfish Affidavit swearing that all rules and regulations were observed in reference to the described fish.
+For a vessel to qualify any billfish for points, every person aboard the vessel 18 years of age or older must sign an official Governor's Cup Released/Tagged and Released Billfish Affidavit or Landed Billfish Affidavit swearing that all rules and regulations were observed in reference to the described fish.
 Failure of any person to sign the affidavit, for any reason, disqualifies that fish.
 In addition, all released billfish must be clearly digitally photographed or videoed (preferable image would include a visible dorsal fin) at time of release by each vessel using a digital/video camera provided by the vessel.
-The image must include a time and date stamp that corresponds to the time of release recorded by the tournament designated committee boats.
+The image must include a date and time stamp that corresponds to the date and time of release recorded by the designated tournament committee boats.
 Photos/videos must be provided on a removable storage device, and will be used to confirm species identification and release information, and will be used to resolve potential conflicts or formal protests.

 Affidavits must be completed the day the catch and release or landing occurs, except when a medical emergency involving the boat's crew prohibits completion of the form or when a mechanically disabled boat cannot return within the prescribed weigh-in period.
 In these instances, the forms must be completed and returned within ten (10) days of the catch and release.
-If applicable by the individual tournaments, boats fishing out of other marinas or ports must fax or hand-deliver the completed official Governor's Cup Released or Tagged and Released Billfish Affidavit and email digital images to tournament headquarters or SCGC personnel prior to the close of the weighing scales on the day of catch with the exception as noted above.
+If applicable by the individual tournaments, boats fishing out of other marinas or ports must fax or hand-deliver the completed official Governor's Cup Released/Tagged and Released Billfish Affidavit and email digital images to tournament headquarters or Series staff (DukesA@dnr.sc.gov) prior to the close of the weighing scales on the day of catch with the exception as noted above.

 Boats must fish a minimum of two Series tournaments to qualify for Outstanding Billfish Boat and Outstanding Billfish Conservationist.
-Vessels fishing only one tournament qualify for Outstanding Billfish, Youth Angler awards, Lady Angler awards, and Outstanding Dolphin/Wahoo/Tuna.
+Vessels fishing only one tournament qualify for Outstanding Billfish, Blue Water Conservation, Youth Angler, Lady Angler, and Outstanding Dolphin/Wahoo/Tuna Series awards.

-Tournament awards will be presented for the heaviest tuna (eligible species include Yellowfin, Bluefin, Blackfin and Bigeye tuna) dolphin, and wahoo caught by boats participating in the Series and for 1st, 2nd and 3rd place Youth Anglers (under sixteen years of age) and Outstanding Lady Anglers (female over sixteen years of age).
+Tournament awards will be presented for the heaviest tuna (eligible species include yellowfin, blackfin, bluefin, and bigeye tuna), dolphin, and wahoo caught by boats participating in the Series and for 1st, 2nd and 3rd place Youth Anglers (under sixteen years of age) and Outstanding Lady Anglers (female over sixteen years of age).
 The tournament awards for Youth and Lady Anglers will be awarded for the heaviest tuna, dolphin or wahoo if no Youth or Lady Angler has landed or caught and released a legal billfish.
 Billfish caught by Youth or Lady Anglers will earn regular Series points for the species.

-A Blue Water Conservation Award will be presented to the boat accumulating the most points tagging dolphin (50 points), yellowfin tuna (100 points) and wahoo (150 points).
+A Blue Water Conservation award will be presented to the boat accumulating the most points tagging dolphin (50 points), eligible tuna (100 points) and/or wahoo (150 points).
 All fish must be caught on legal Series tournament fishing days and tagged using official tags supplied by the Marine Resources Division's Marine Gamefish Tagging Program.
-Completed tagging reports will serve as official entry forms and must be submitted to Marine Resources Division personnel working the tournament or the weighmaster on the same day the fish was tagged.
+Completed tagging reports will serve as official entry forms and must be submitted to Series staff working the tournament or the weighmaster on the same day the fish was tagged.
 A minimum of 24 fish must be tagged in order to qualify for this award.